Takakiriy/typrm/README.md

         __ProjectName__: react1
         __npxOption__: --template typescript

-Also, write #template tag at the right of the same line as the text that replaces, or write #template tag to the entire next line.
+Also, write `#template:` tag at the right of the same line as the text that replaces, or write `#template:` tag to the entire next line.

 Sample to the right of the same line as the text to replace: